The Spanish Love Deception

 The Spanish Love Deception is the debut novel by Elena Armas, independently published February 22, 2021.
 After becoming popular on TikTok, the book was picked up by Simon & Schuster, with an audiobook being released November 2021.
-A paperback version of the book was published by Atria Books February 1, 2022, and became a New York Times Bestseller.
-BCDF Pictures acquired film rights, to the novel in 2022.
+A paperback version of the book was published by Atria Books on February 1, 2022, and became a New York Times Bestseller.
+BCDF Pictures acquired film rights to the novel in 2022.

 Reception

 The Spanish Love Deception received a positive review from Publishers Weekly.